tungtokyo1108/FVS_decoder/README.md

 ### 2.2 Classification

 After selecting the best algorithm for analyzing our database, we go to the next step that run forward variable selection to identify a important group of brain regions.
 For example, in our database, the decision tree classifier is the best model with the highest accuracy.
-Thus, we start with combination of the decision tree classifier and forward variable selection.
+Thus, we start with combination of the decision tree classifier and random forest classifier and forward variable selection.

+#### Decision tree classifier
 ```
 from FVS_algorithm import AutoML_FVS
 fvs = AutoML_FVS()